Tamschi/assert-panic/README.md

 ### `"silent"`

-**Globally** disable the current panic hook while executing `$stmt`. *This is not deterministic if anything else manipulates the panic hook from another thread!* Recommended for use in tests.
+**Globally** disable the current panic hook while executing `$stmt`.
+*This is not deterministic if anything else manipulates the panic hook from another thread!*

+Recommended for use in tests.

+Note that `assert-panic` has a (by version number) less stable dependency in `static_locks` `^0.1.0` with this feature enabled.

 ## Example